-1A.
-Schools may begin practice on February 27, 2023.
-That date changes each year but practice each year may begin on the Monday of Week 35.
-2A. school badminton team when a high school coach or employ- ee is involved?
-No more than 3 players from the coach's or employee's school · ZA. can be on a non-school badminton team.
-2Q.
-When do players have to cease their non-school participation, 20 How is a high school speed defined? competition or involvement with badminton leagues, competi- tion, or non-school events?
-3Q.
-3A.
-How is a high school coach defined?
-Any person who is employed or volunteers at the school falls 2A.
-High School players must cease non-school participation and competition 7 days after their school engages in its first prac- on. under the definition of a high school coach. tice.
-Practices and Competition 1Q.
-Can a multiple number of high school or non-school teams 3Q.
-When does the season end? practice in the same facility?
-3A.
-The season ends on the date of the school's last contest at 1A.
-Yes, as long as they are on separate courts and they do not their level in badminton.
-At that time, high school players interact in any manner with other players from other teams may, on their own and voluntarily, resume their participation in leagues and non-school competitions. (including drills, conditioning, debriefing, etc) with each other. g 2Q.
-Who can a high school compete against during the high Non-school Participation Questions school season?
-1Q.
-Can a player take private lessons from a badminton instructor 2A.
-IHSA member schools may only compete against other IHSA 4.0 and if so when? member schools.
-Therefore, IHSA interscholastic teams may 1A.
-Yes, a players may take a private lesson at any time during the not compete against any non-school or club teams. school year, during the season or during summer provided the person giving the lessons gives lessons to the general public.
-3Q.
-What is the definition of a competition?
-Students can also attend coaching schools/camps/or clinics 3A.
-An event in which teams or individuals compete against one during the school year as long as no coach from their school UA. another utilizing one or more skills of the sport is a competi- is involved.
-If any coach from their school is involved, no more tion.
-Any athletic competition including a scrimmage in which than two students from that school may attend. students representing 2 or more high schools participate with • or against each other is considered a contest.
-2Q.
-How is a private lesson defined? • 2A.
-A private lesson may have no more than 2 people from the 4Q.
-What is the difference between a coaching school and an inde- same school receiving instruction in the skill of the sport or pendent team? the strategy of the sport.
-4A.
+- 1Q.
+Can a multiple number of high school or non-school teams practice in the same facility? - 1A.
+Yes, as long as they are on separate courts and they do not interact in any manner with other players from other teams (including drills, conditioning, debriefing, etc) with each other. - 2Q.
+Who can a high school compete against during the high school season? - 2A.
+IHSA member schools may only compete against other IHSA member schools.
+Therefore, IHSA interscholastic teams may not compete against any non-school or club teams. - 3Q.
+What is the definition of a competition? - 3A.
+An event in which teams or individuals compete against one another utilizing one or more skills of the sport is a competition.
+Any athletic competition including a scrimmage in which students representing 2 or more high schools participate with or against each other is considered a contest. - 4Q.
+What is the difference between a coaching school and an independent team? - 4A.
 Both a coaching school and a league may provide instruction, but a non-school team culminates in competition.
-High school 3Q.
-When can a player begin her involvement with her non-school participation and/or competition? players may participate on independent team outside the bad- minton season.
-3A.
-Once the high school badminton season is over a player may mmon souson.
-571. resume or begin her league and non-school participation.
-5Q.
-How soon must competition take place for an independent first practice and every 30 days thereafter.
+High school players may participate on independent team outside the badminton season. - 5Q.
+How soon must competition take place for an independent non-school team? - 5A.
+Competition must culminate no later than 30 days after the first practice and every 30 days thereafter.